quras-official/quras-api-service/README.md

 # Running
 First, import the runtime modules.

-_API Server requires JS runtime, npm or any other JS runtime is required._
+_API Server requires JS runtime - npm or any other JS runtime is required._

 ```
 npm install